Sandboxing apps

 These tools are not suitable to give to unprivileged users, because it is trivial to turn such access into a fully privileged root shell on the host.

-Rumour is it is more secure than Firejail because it doesn’t support all the many things Firejail does (but this means that e.g. bubblewrap doesn’t support audio).
+Rumour has it that bubblewrap is more secure than Firejail because it deliberately does less: by design bubblewrap does not try to cover every scenario, so out of the box it does not bridge PulseAudio, X11, or DBus into the sandbox for us.
 Essentially there is a trade-off in modern architectures, between fun interactive multimedia and doing things securely.

 3 Apparmor

 AppArmor, the ACL system preferred by Ubuntu is another way to build sandboxes for apps, in that it controls access to resources for processes.
-It is probably a good way to do things, but the documentation is not accessible to normal schmucks.
+It’s probably a good way to do things, but the documentation is not accessible or comprehensible to normal schmucks like me.
 The Ubuntu community wiki is as close as it gets to a manual that one can read online AFAICT.